 If you practice this meditation regularly you will definitely experience positive results.
 Even if you are able to stay calm and non-reactive 1 out of 10 when a challenging incident occurs, it is already a success.
-If you keep meditating, you will rewire your Neural Pathways which can transform your life.
+If you keep meditating, you will rewire your Neural Pathways and this will transform your life over time.

 2. Learn to set boundaries

 Many empaths and Highly sensitive people (HSP) have very thin boundaries.

 Highly sensitive people respond strongly to external stimuli and become exhausted from taking in and processing these stimuli.
 They are born with a nervous system that may perceive, see, hear, smell or feel more than others.
 As adults, they may also think, reflect or notice more than others.
 The processing is largely unconscious or body-conscious.
 Highly Sensitive People grow up feeling overwhelmed, especially when loud music, crowds of people, or simply a busy day stresses them.

 An empath has also the tendency to feel responsible for everyone and there is often a desire to please and help others.
 They often do so at the expense of their own health.
 When an empath is feeling overwhelmed, there is a good chance that he or she is not caring for her or his own needs.
 At such times, they need quiet time alone to recover.